What’s the problem with student debt?

 Q: As an investor, when can I expect to get my capital returned?

-SSCoFi will begin returning capital on an annual basis to member-investors at the end of the investment period.
-The investment period began in mid 2015 and lasts for five years, but can be extended to six or seven years by resolution of the Board of Trustees.
-At the end of the investment period, any unused capital will be returned to member-investors.
-If extenuating circumstances should occur, you also have options for requesting that your capital be returned early or on a fixed schedule.
+Capital will be returned to investors in annual installments between 2020 and 2035.
+(The co-op is scheduled to cease operations by 2035, unless the members vote to keep it going.)
+In more detail, the investment period of the co-op began in mid 2015 and lasts for five years, but it can be extended to six or seven years by resolution of the Board of Trustees.
+At the end of the investment period (i.e., sometime between 2020 – 2022), any unused capital will be returned to member-investors, and we will begin returning the invested capital in annual installments as it is paid back by member-borrowers.
+Should extenuating circumstances occur, you would have options to request that capital be returned early or on a fixed schedule.

 Q: Why should I become a member of SSCoFi?